-- 1. Download the Cloudera Manager installer binary from Cloudera Manager 5.2.7 Downloads to the cluster host where you want to install the Cloudera Manager Server. - a.
+- 1. Download the Cloudera Manager installer binary from Cloudera Manager Downloads to the cluster host where you want to install the Cloudera Manager Server. - a.
 Click Download Cloudera Express or Download Cloudera Enterprise.
 See Cloudera Express and Cloudera Enterprise Features. - b.
-Optionally register and click Submit or click the Just take me to the download page link.
-The cloudera-manager-installer.bin file downloads. - 2.
-Change cloudera-manager-installer.bin to have executable permission.
+Register and click Submit. - c.
+Download the installer: